Deep-Energy: Unsupervised Training of Deep Neural Networks: Results

 \subsection{Architecture}

-Our network structure, shown in Figure \ref{fig:architecture}, is fully convolutional and based on the Context Aggregation Network (CAN) introduced in \cite{CAN}.
-Aggregation is performed by dilated convolutions with gradually increasing rates, that increase the receptive field and spread out the sparse seed data.
-We incorporate Resnet-style \cite{Resnet} skip connections to allow for additional gradient flow through the network layers.
+We use the same network structure for all three applications, as it was found to provide favorable results for various image-to-image applications.
+Our network architecture, shown in Figure \ref{fig:architecture}, is fully convolutional and based on the Context Aggregation Network (CAN), introduced in \cite{CAN}.
+The spatial dimension of the input, output and all intermediate layers remains the same, without using pooling or strided convolutions, preserving fine details in the image.
+To capture larger-scale semantic structures, we use dilated convolutions that also aggregate the sparse seed information in both seeded segmentation and image matting.
+These dilated convolutions have exponentially increasing dilation rates, this way enlarging the network receptive field.
+We incorporate Resnet-style \cite{Resnet} skip connections to allow for additional gradient flow through the network layers and to facilitate the direct propagation of finer details in the image.

-More specifically, the intermediate layers consist of a cascade of dilated residual blocks.
-Each such block contains $2$ consecutive regular conv layers, then a single dilated-conv layer with a dilation factor of $2^d$ where $d$ is the block number.
-We add skip connections between each block's input and output as shown in fig. \ref{fig:architecture}.
-Similar to Resnet \cite{Resnet}, we connect the input and output by a simple addition, keeping the width of the output intact.
-Apart from the final layer, all convolution layers have $3 \times 3$ filters with an output width of $32$.
-All layers, apart from the output layer and each block's last dilated conv layer, are followed by batch-norm and ReLU nonlinearity.
-The dilated-conv layers in each block are followed by batch-norm.
-The final conv layer is a simple linear transformation performed with $1 \times 1$ convolution of width equal to the size of the desired output, $L$.
-In seeded segmentation, there is an additional softmax layer that converts the output scores into probabilities.
+Specifically, our network is a cascade of ``Dilated Residual Blocks''.
+Each block contains two regular convolution layers, followed by a single dilated-convolution layer.
+The dilation factor is $2^d$, where $d$ is the block number, starting from dilation of $1$, then $2,4$, and so on, until $2^d$.
+All convolution layers, apart from the final output, are followed by batch normalization and ReLU nonlinearity, and have $3 \times 3$ filters with an output width of $32$.
+The final output layer is a linear $1 \times 1$ convolution of width equal to the size of the desired output.
+In seeded segmentation, there is an additional softmax layer to output the probabilities of Random Walker.
+Finally, we add Resnet-style addition skip connections between the input and output of each block, as shown in Figure \ref{fig:architecture}.